king-dopey/pytomation/contrib/RaspberryPi/Readme.txt

-host=<string>       Host name or IP address of your Pytomation server. port=<int>          IP port of your Pytomation server. secret=<string>     Shared secret contained both here and on your server.
+host=<string>       Host name or IP address of your Pytomation server. port=<int>          IP port of your Pytomation server. secret=<string>     Shared secret contained both here and set in your Instance
+                    file on the server.
 This is a string that should be between 8 and 32 characters in length and contains ascii printable characters.

 sslcert=<string>    OPTIONAL: Path to an openssl cert for encrypting the link.
                     You do not require encryption.

 If you want to use encryption you must generate a certificate|key pair for your Pytomation server.
 You can use the following command and I have provided an example run as well.